austenc/riverstats-original/README.md

 # riverstats
-### USGS Stream data with an easy to use interface
+### USGS-provided stream data with an easier to use interface

 ## TODO
 * UI that takes advantage of favorites
 	** create a directive for displaying favorites for current user!

 * Unit test controllers with $httpBackend